• Skip to primary navigation

 Why you'll love it

-I'm not kidding when I say that this is the best potato salad recipe you'll ever try.
+This is the best potato salad recipe you’ll ever try.
 Really!
-The magic comes from tossing the potatoes in the fat that's left from cooking the bacon.
-It infuses so much goodness without being too heavy.
-There's no mayo in the dressing here, but it's overflowing with extremely satisfying flavor.
+The magic comes from tossing the potatoes in the fat that’s left from cooking the bacon.
+It infuses goodness without being too heavy.
+There’s no mayo in the dressing here, but it’s overflowing with satisfying flavor.

 The dressing is both savory and slightly sweet, and the smokiness of the bacon paired with the fresh parsley just takes it over the top.
 It's a flavor explosion.
 This is typically served warm, so if you've never eaten potato salad that way before, you're in for a treat!